Access your Pro+ Content below.

 Energy-efficient technology sales depend on pitch

-This article is part of the June 2010, Vol. 1 No. 2 issue of How VARS and integrators are cashing in on the ARRA
+This article is part of the Channel Strategies issue of June 2010, Vol. 1 No. 2

 One year after passage ofthe American Recovery and Reinvestment Act, IT solution providers are still scrambling to help healthcare organizations launch qualifying technology projects.

 Virtualization, open source and cloud computing are just some of the new options solution providers are pitching to save clients money and improve their productivity.

 Don't bother trying to sell energy-efficient technology by emphasizing "green computing."
 VARs say customers look for other factors.